Skip to main content

 In the aforementioned 1993 overview, the authors suggest that BPC-157 is an important factor in the “full stress response” launched by the gastrointestinal system when the body is exposed to “noxious stress” that can damage organs and bodily tissues (e.g., injuries, toxins, infections, inflammation, emotional distress, extreme temperatures).
 Your gastrointestinal tract is home to millions of nerve cells, including neurons, and even chemical messengers like neurotransmitters.

 This all boils down to the possibility that BPC-157 may be able to influence a wide range of bodily processes.
-For example, researchers from a more recent 2016 review of data on the gut-brain axis and BPC-157 explain that the peptide could maintain gastrointestinal mucosa, modulate serotonergic and dopaminergic systems, regenerate peripheral nerves, protect certain neurons, counteract various types of lesions, promote wound healing, and more.
+For example, researchers from a 2016 review of data on the gut-brain axis and BPC-157 explain that the peptide could maintain gastrointestinal mucosa, modulate serotonergic and dopaminergic systems, regenerate peripheral nerves, protect certain neurons, counteract various types of lesions, promote wound healing, and more.
 Some of these possible benefits are due to BPC-157’s promotion of “the cell migration of vascular endothelial cells.”
 This means that the peptide can encourage the formation of new blood vessels (also known as angiogenesis).

 What is BPC-157 used for?

-In fact, even the information we received from medical professionals indicates that BPC-157 peptide therapy is often used to support healing, primarily through the substance’s potential to promote angiogenesis (blood vessel formation) and reticulin and collagen production.
+Even the information we received from medical professionals indicates that BPC-157 peptide therapy is often used to support healing, primarily through the substance’s potential to promote angiogenesis (blood vessel formation) and reticulin and collagen production.

 In terms of human research, one small 2024 study gave BPC-157 injections (10mg total) to 12 women with interstitial cystitis.
 Ten of those subjects reported “complete resolution of symptoms after one treatment,” and the remaining two patients still reported an 80% success rate.